MEDICAL EXPENDITURE PANEL SURVEY

 - The Insurance Component (MEPS-IC) is a separate survey of employers that provides data on employer-based health insurance.

-MEPS is a panel survey with several rounds of interviewing.
-More information on the study design is available at the MEPS survey design web page.
+MEPS is a panel survey with several rounds of interviews.
+More information on the study design is available on the MEPS survey design web page.

 State-level estimates are available for both components:

 Microdata are available for the household component, and MEPS offers data user workshop.